nebulastream/nebulastream/docs/design/README.md

 The problem section of the design document should explain the current state of our system and why we require a change that warrants this design document.
 To this end, the section should contain the context necessary to understand the problem(s) and a concise description of the problem(s).
 If there are multiple problems, enumerate them as P1, P2, ..., so we can reference them distinctly.

 ## Goals
 This section should precisely state all goals.
 Furthermore, the goals should address all problems stated in [The Problem](#the-problem).
-We suggest writing this section before performing more profound research or implementing a prototype.
+We suggest writing this section before performing more profound research or implementing a proof of concept.
 Another way to see goals is that goals are requirements that a proposed solution must fulfill.
 If multiple goals exist, enumerate them as G1, G2, ..., so we can reference them distinctly.
 For each goal, mention which problem(s) of [The Problem](#the-problem) it addresses and how it addresses it/them.

 ## Non-Goals
 This section should list everything related to the design document that is out of the scope of the design document.
 For every non-goal, explain why it is out of the scope of the design document.